 Dear Advisor: How do I get clean data?

-Throughout my career as a data expert, there’s 1 question that comes up again and again (from founders and data professionals):
+Every company has data challenges (no joke!).
+What that boils down to, is that throughout my career as a data expert, there’s 2 questions that comes up again and again (from founders and data professionals):

-It's a great question!
-I’m here to tell you -- you can’t -- and that’s actually good thing (!).
+These are great questions!
+I’m here to disappoint you... because I'm here to tell you... clean/perfect data just doesn't exist -- and that’s actually good thing (!).
 Here’s why:

 Best Case Scenario: Incomplete Data is Expected

 It's expected because it reflects the underlying issues that your customers are experiencing -- and that’s a good thing.

 Example: Customers can’t place orders.
 If you’re not tracking the customer journey in your app/product, you won’t know if there’s a bug in the sign-in page/checkout process.

 Example: IoT device got disconnected